-Astrid Robillard is a young, attractive mezzo-soprano who can be likened to A Rosina with a glimpse in her eye, impressing the audience with cascades of fast coloraturas but also a roguish Cherubin and a heart-sore Emilia.
+Astrid Robillard is a Swedish mezzo-soprano who can be likened to a Rosina with a glimpse in her eye, impressing the audience with cascades of fast coloraturas but also a roguish Cherubin and a heart-sore Emilia.

-The season 2011/12 she made her debut as Carmen in Bizet’s famous opera with the same name at the stage of MalmöOpera.
-In spring 2011 she also debuted in the role of Waltraute and also Second Norn in Die Walküre and Götterdämmerung in Värmland Opera’s production of Wagner’s Ring.
+Astrid Robillard made her debut as Carmen in Bizet’s famous opera at MalmöOpera and debuted as Waltraute and Second Norn in Die Walküre and Götterdämmerung in Värmland Opera’s production of Wagner’s Ring.

-Among the roles she has performed you find Isabella and Zulma in l’Italiana in Algeri at Läckö Slott during 2009, Idamante (Idomeneo) and Orlofsky (Die Fledermaus) at the at University College of Opera in Stockholm 2008.
+Among other roles she has performed you find Isabella and Zulma in l’Italiana in Algeri at Läckö Slott , Idamante (Idomeneo) and Orlofsky (Die Fledermaus) at the at University College of Opera in Stockholm.

-Astrid Robillard’s coming and recent engagements include roles such as Rosina in Il Barbiere di Siviglia at Skånska Operan in Malmö, Sweden, and Dorabella in Così fan tutte at Den Jyske Opera in Aarhus, Denmark.
+Other recent engagements include Rosina in Il Barbiere di Siviglia at Skånska Operan in Malmö, Sweden and Dorabella in Così fan tutte at Den Jyske Opera in Aarhus, Denmark.

 - Altsolist in Stabat Mater (Pergolesi)

 - Carmen in Carmen (Bizet)